pyOpenSci/python-package-guide/package-structure-code/intro.md

 ✨ 2.
 Learn about building your package ✨
 ^^^
-Building a Python package refers to the process of placing your package code metadata (and tests) into a specific format that PyPI can read and that your users can install.
+Building a Python package is a great way to share your code with scientists to support open science workflow.
+The act of "building" refers to the process of placing your package code and metadata into a format that can be published on PyPI.
+Once published on PyPI, your users can easily install it locally using pip.
 Learn more about building a Python package here.
 :::

 :::{grid-item-card}